a woman doing yoga in a living room

 Science Backs Yoga’s Stress-Relieving Benefits

-• Lowers cortisol (stress hormone) levels.
+• Lowers our cortisol (stress hormone) levels.

 • Activates the parasympathetic nervous system, promoting relaxation.